Yonava/RhymeTime/docs/sockets.md

 <br>
 <b>Data in Payload</b> none
 <br>
-Lets host send a confirmation to players in room to confirm that the host is connected
+Allows host to send a confirmation to players in room to confirm that the host is connected

 ### report-to-host
 <b>Sender</b> `Host Client` -> <b>Recipient</b> `Player Client`